matthieucx/riscv64/install/deploy-k3s-from-zero.md

 :~/ubuntu-20.04-rv64$ qemu-img resize -f raw ubuntu-20.04-riscv64.img +15G
 ```

-You now have access to the virtual machine by using the run.sh script.
+You now have access to the virtual machine (VM) by using the run.sh script.

 ```bash
 :~/ubuntu-20.04-rv64$ ./run-ubuntu.sh